Tommy John

 John had a 10–10 record his first year back from recovery.
 In 1977, at age 34, John had his first career 20-win season, going 20–7 with a 2.78 ERA as the Dodgers won the NL West and reached the 1977 World Series.
 He helped the Dodgers return to the World Series in 1978 with a 17–10 record before leaving for the Yankees as a free agent.
 With the Yankees, John posted 20-win seasons in 1979 and 1980; he was an All-Star in those years as well as in 1978, his final year with the Dodgers.
-He appeared in three World Series contested between the Dodgers and Yankees, his only World Series appearances, and pitched for the losing team in all three.
+He appeared in three World Series contested between the Dodgers and Yankees, his only World Series appearances, and pitched for the losing team in all three albeit with a 2.67 ERA in 33.2 World Series innings pitched.
 He was traded to the California Angels in 1982, for whom he made two starts in the AL Championship Series.
 He remained with the team until 1985, when he was released, though he spent the second half of the season pitching for the Oakland Athletics.
 Unsigned to begin 1986, it appeared that John's career might be over, but injuries to Yankee pitchers prompted New York to re-sign him.
 John won 13 games for the Yankees in 1987, then, at age 45, became the oldest player in baseball in 1988 following Phil Niekro's retirement.
 In 1989, he tied Deacon McGuire's record for most seasons pitched (26, later broken by Nolan Ryan, who ended with 27) before retiring.

 He served as a broadcaster for the Minnesota Twins and the Yankees in the 1990s, then managed the Bridgeport Bluefish from 2007 through the first half of the 2009 season.
-Since retiring, he has served as a motivational speaker and also founded the "Let's Do It" Foundation, dedicated to raising awareness about suicides and preventing them.
+After retiring, he served as a motivational speaker and also founded the "Let's Do It" Foundation, dedicated to raising awareness about suicides and preventing them.